St. Petersburg DUI Lawyer

 - Defenses in St. Petersburg DUI Cases

 Definition of DUI in Florida

-According to Florida Statutes Annotated § 316.193, drivers can be considered under the influence when they are driving or are in actual physical control of a vehicle while under the influence of drugs or alcohol to the point where your normal faculties are impaired.
-Normal faculties include the ability to perform mental and physical acts of daily life, such as seeing, hearing, balancing or talking.
+According to Florida Statutes Annotated § 316.193, drivers can be considered under the influence when they are driving or are in actual physical control of a vehicle while under the influence of drugs or alcohol to the point where their normal faculties are impaired.
+Normal faculties include the ability to perform mental and physical acts of daily life, such as seeing, hearing, balancing, or talking.

 Drivers in Florida can be arrested for a DUI if he or she fails a sobriety test.
 These tests come in two methods: physical, such as field sobriety tests, and chemical, such as a breath or blood analysis.
 They are used to determine if a person is impaired by drugs or alcohol.

 - A physical field sobriety test measures a person’s ability to control his or her bodily actions.
 This includes balance, agility, and reaction time.
 These results of the field sobriety tests are subjective and are determined by the arresting officer.

 Under Florida law, if a person’s blood alcohol level is registered to be .08 on a breath test or in a blood test, he or she would be considered legally intoxicated.
 Certain factors can alter both the blood test results and the breathalyzer results.
 For example, if a person has medical reasons for this level, an attorney can use that as a strong defense.

 - Juveniles also can be charged with zero tolerance DUI charges.
 Drivers younger than 21 cannot blow more than 0.02 BAC.
 The penalties could include a six-month driver’s license suspension for the first offense.